tablexi/nucore-open/doc/HOWTO_external_services.md

 ### Upgrading form.io premium assets
 1. SSH onto the server
-1. Run `npm login` and log in with credentials that have access to premium module assets.
+1. Run `npm login --registry https://pkg.form.io` and log in with credentials that have access to premium module assets.
 1. Run `npm update @formio/premium --registry https://pkg.form.io`
 1. Perform a full eye-patch quit and then load.